 As you can see from the definition above, organizational behavior encompasses a wide range of topics, such as human behavior, change, leadership, teams, etc. Since many of these topics are covered elsewhere in the leadership guide, this paper will focus on a few parts of OB: elements, models, social systems, OD, work life, action learning, and change.

 Elements of Organizational Behavior

 The organization's base rests on management's philosophy, values, vision and goals.
-This in turn drives the organizational culture which is composed of the formal organization, informal organization, and the social environment.
+This in turn, drives the organizational culture that is composed of the formal organization, informal organization, and the social environment.
 The culture determines the type of leadership, communication, and group dynamics within the organization.
 The workers perceive this as the quality of work life which directs their degree of motivation.
 The final outcome are performance, individual satisfaction, and personal growth and development.
 All these elements combine to build the model or framework that the organization operates from.

 Models of Organizational Behavior